We have talked about the value of meditation before (see Mindfulness and Meditation in

 I find it both encouraging and exciting that there seems to be growing interest among ADHD researchers to explore the scientific support for complementary approaches such as mindfulness meditation training and to subject a wider range of treatments subjected to rigorous scientific research.
 This has not always been the case and it would be wonderful if this trend were to continue.
 I hope that the authors of this study are already in the midst of the controlled trial that they call for and will certainly continue to cover these kinds of interesting investigations in Attention Research Update as they appear in the literature.

---- Dr. David Rabiner is a child clinical psychologist and Director of Undergraduate Studies in the Department of Psychology and Neuroscience at Duke University.
-His research focuses on various issues related to ADHD, the impact of attention problems on academic achievement, and attention training.
-He also publishes Attention Research Update, a complimentary online newsletter that helps parents, professionals, and educators keep up with the latest research on ADHD.
+– Dr. David Rabiner is a child clinical psychologist and Director of Undergraduate Studies in the Department of Psychology and Neuroscience at Duke University.
+He publishes Attention Research Update, an online newsletter that helps parents, professionals, and educators keep up with the latest research on ADHD, and teaches the online course How to Navigate Conventional and Complementary ADHD Treatments for Healthy Brain Development.

 For related and mindful reading, you will enjoy: